-Behavior Screening Frequently Asked Questions (FAQ)
+Academic Screening Frequently Asked Questions (FAQ)

-1. How does the TRC consider evidence for screening tools that can be used across multiple grade spans and/or has forms for different informants (e.g., teacher, parent, student)?
-2. For classification accuracy, the protocol requires that cut points be aligned with students needing intensive intervention.
-How does the TRC define student in needs of intensive intervention for this purpose?
+1. How does the TRC consider evidence for tools that can be used at multiple grade levels?
+2 2.
+For classification accuracy, the protocol requires that cut points be aligned with students needing intensive intervention.
+How does the TRC define a student in needs of intensive intervention for this purpose?
 3. For classification accuracy, I have data for cut points aligned with multiple risk levels (not just intensive intervention).
 Can I submit this information?
 4. For classification accuracy, I have data using multiple criterion measures and from multiple times of the year.
 Can I submit all of this information?
 5. What does the TRC consider sufficient with respect to sample size?
 6. What does TRC expect vendors to submit for reliability, and what factors are considered when rating the quality of this evidence?
 7. What does TRC expect vendors to submit for validity, and what factors are considered when rating the quality of this evidence?
 8. For Sample Representativeness, what is meant by a cross-validation study and why is this important?
 9. For Sample Representativeness, what does the TRC mean by "region"?
-10. How does the TRC consider evidence that is disaggregated for demographic subgroups (e.g., English learners, students with disabilities, students from different racial/ethnic groups)?5 11.
+10. How does the TRC consider evidence that is disaggregated for demographic subgroups (e.g., English learners, students with disabilities, students from different racial/ethnic groups)?
+5 11.
 What kind of evidence does the TRC expect to see for Bias Analysis?
 12. Can I submit tools that can be used as progress monitoring tools for review by the screening TRC?
-Ap pendix A. R Code to calculate AUC statistics and associated 95% confidence intervals References
+Ap pendix A. Guidance on preparing classification accuracy evidence8 Ap pendix B. R Code to calculate AUC statistics and associated 95% confidence intervals 9 Ref ferences10

-1. How does the TRC consider evidence for screening tools that can be used across multiple grade spans and/or has forms for different informants (e.g., teacher, parent, student)?
+1. How does the TRC consider evidence for tools that can be used at multiple grade levels?

-Submissions must report data separately for each span of grade levels that is targeted by the screening instrument, in accordance with developer guidelines about target grade spans or ranges (e.g., K-1 or K-3).
-Data must also be reported separately by informant, if appropriate for the tool (e.g., teacher, parent, student).
-Evidence will be rated and reported on the chart separately for each possible combination of grade span and informant (e.g., K-1 teacher, K-1 parent).
-In cases where data are not available for one or more grades that fall within the grade span targeted by the tool, or one of the available informant forms, the TRC will give a rating of "-" to indicate "data not available."
+Submissions must report data separately for each grade level that are targeted by the screening instrument (in accordance with developer guidelines about target grades).
+Evidence will be rated and reported on the chart separately for each grade.
+In cases where data are not available for one or more grades that fall within the grade span targeted by the tool, the TRC will give a rating of "-" to indicate "data were not available."

 2. For classification accuracy, the protocol requires that cut points be aligned with students needing intensive intervention.
-How does the TRC define student in needs of intensive intervention for this purpose?
+How does the TRC define a student in needs of intensive intervention for this purpose?